top of page

 • Get people talking and strategizing about the issues

-I'll send you a rare email if there is a workshop or event you may be interested in.
+I’ll send you a rare email if I am providing a workshop or event you may be interested in.

 More about Theatre of the Oppressed: A Rehearsal for Revolution